UP | HOME

 We would all like to help our children make good choices.
 We aspire to prepare our children for the challenges of life; the economy, changing climate, and political upheavals.
 They ask; Should I marry?
 What kind of job is good?
 Can I trust the government?
 Is college a good idea?
 Will I ever own my own home?
 But unlike these wider themes of life, about which the wise parent will say ["Que Sera, Sera"] and hope their children are blessed with good fortune and peace, there's something very rotten about tech.

-The challenges lie not in technical matters.
-Emotional intelligence is needed to understand the problems.
+Emotional intelligence is needed to understand the problem.

-From Silicon Valley (Claifornia) in the United States, much of our digital technology has inherited very negative emotional qualities.
+From Silicon Valley (California) in the United States, much of our digital technology has inherited very negative emotional qualities.
 It is;

 • Impatient